farrakhb/sparta-coursepreparation/README.md

 ## Agile Software Development

 [Agile Software Development](https://en.wikipedia.org/wiki/Agile_software_development) features pretty heavily in our training and while we'll teach you about the philosophy and methodologies, it'd be helpful if you arrive with some understanding of what it's all about.
-There are hundreds of resources out there that can help you understand what agile.
+There are hundreds of resources out there that can help you understand what agile is.
 Here are just a few of them:

 * [Agile: An Introduction](https://www.youtube.com/watch?v=OJflDE6OaSc), by CA Technologies *(9 min video)*
 * [A Gentle Introduction to Agile](http://www.drdobbs.com/jvm/a-gentle-introduction-to-agile/240164649)